UMass Lowell will resume on-campus instruction, research and campus life for Fall 2020. View the plan for more info.

-For this purpose, Research co-operative education is a strong component of a student’s experience and offers undergraduate and graduate (masters and doctoral) students the chance to work side-by-side with leading research professors and professionals in all areas of research.
+Research co-operative education is a strong component of a student’s experience and offers undergraduate, master's and doctoral students the chance to work side-by-side with leading research professors and professionals in all areas of research.

-There are various types of Research and Community Co-op that offer both research lab and research with faculty (non-laboratory) opportunities.
-Examples include working in a campus research laboratory, helping a community organization, conducting reviews of program-related scholarship, or working on a business or marketing plan for a local start-up.
+There are various types of Research and Community Co-ops that offer both research lab and research with faculty (non-laboratory) opportunities.
+Examples include

 And the many benefits of co-op include facilitating the faculty-student interaction that is uniquely and richly supported at UMass Lowell, helping students learn new skills from hands-on experience that build on the knowledge acquired in the classroom, and providing an awareness of what takes place in a research lab that is working towards a product.

 For our undergraduate juniors and seniors who usually round out their undergraduate experience with some of these types of opportunities, co-op helps students to explore their professional and higher education goals while making a valuable contribution in the workplace and community.

 The university also has an exciting research opportunities and community initiatives - the Immersive Scholars Program (formerly known as Co-op Scholars) - that allows undergraduate freshman and sophomore students to participate in exciting paid experiential learning opportunities working directly with outstanding faculty across the campus and academic departments or with community partners.